- Foreword: Target Platforms

 copy.

-Specific JS files cannot be used as-is, and instead must be run
+Certain JS files cannot be used as-is by a JS engine, and instead must

 builds somewhat, it seems to be the "lesser evil" in terms of